 Custom blocks programmed in the Simscape language

 Simulink software has global methods for managing zero-crossing events.
-For more information, see Zero-Crossing Detection (Simulink) in the Simulink documentation.
+For more information, see Zero-Crossing Detection (Simulink).

 You can disable zero-crossing detection on individual blocks, or globally across the entire model.
 Zero-crossing detection often improves simulation accuracy, but can slow simulation speed.